-Patients in the "not sitting" health state can transition to either the "permanent ventilation" health state or to death.
+Patients in the "not sitting" health state in the BSC arm can transition to either the "permanent ventilation" health state or to death.
 We used the BSC arm of the ENDEAR study; the OS and VFS curves were digitized from the KM data presented in the study.
-At each monthly cycle, the proportions of patients dying
+At each monthly cycle, the proportions of patients dying from this health state were estimated from the OS curve, and the VFS curve was subtracted from the OS curve to estimate the proportion of patients in the "permanent ventilation" health state.